glowstick016/HenHacks2023/README.md

 # HenHacks2023
-This is the code for the HenHack I me and my group made for the project.
+This is the code for the HenHack my group and I made for the project.
+Were we had 24hrs to complete the prompt lsited below.
+My contribution was full stack development of the project.
 Had it linked to my old GitHub so just moving it over.

 Welcome!
 This is our henhacks (https://www.henhackshackathon.com/home) hackathon 2023 project.